CodeWithSaloni/food-delivery-app/README.md

-# food-delivery-app - "Online food ordering app built with Angular"
-# Online Food Delivery Application
+# Online Food Delivery Application built with Angular
 A responsive food ordering web app built with **Angular** (standalone components) and **TypeScript**, where users can browse restaurants, build an order, check out, and track delivery status in real time.

 ## Features